Are you in the market for an inexpensive alternative housing?

 If you are fortunate enough to have a piece of land with a large body of water on it then you might want to look to the water for a place to build your home instead of the land.

-So if you like the idea of living on the water, look no further than finding a boat to refurbish and make it your new place to call home.
-Or you could even do like it was done here, and turn a boat into a nice home on land.
+So if you like the idea of living on the water, look no further than finding a boat to refurbish as alternative housing and make it your new place to call home.
+Or you could even do this and turn a boat into a nice home on land.

 20. Bus House

 Well, you could do the same.
-It wouldn’t be much different than refurbishing an old RV.
-Learn how to here.
+It wouldn’t be much different than refurbishing an old RV and making it a great alternative housing option.

 I first heard about yurts when I was watching a show about Alaska.
 Since then, yurts have been popping up all over the place.
 They are basically really sturdy tents that have amazing inside décor.

-So if you like the idea of having a really nice house with amazing indoor décor then this could very easily be for you.
-Click here to find out more about making a yurt your next home.
+So if you like the idea of having a really nice alternative housing idea with amazing indoor décor then this could very easily be for you.

 22. Box Car